Social Media: Introduction

 Social media has changed how organizations engage with their supporters, transforming platforms meant for fun and connection into tools for fundraising.
 While these platforms serve various purposes like marketing and communication, this section focuses on their unique role in fundraising initiatives.

 Initially, social media fundraising campaigns were often spearheaded by interns or young staff members within organizations.
 These early adopters embraced platforms like Facebook and X (formerly Twitter) to experiment with new ways of engaging audiences, often focusing on grassroots efforts and leveraging their personal networks.
-At this stage, social media fundraising was primarily about building awareness and experimenting with the potential of these emerging tools.
-The emphasis on these tools was low to no cost practices.
-The earliest fundraising campaigns would bring donors to events or direct them to organization’s websites to donate.
+At this stage, social media fundraising was primarily about building awareness and experimenting with the potential of these tools.
+The emphasis on these tools was low to no cost practices, not counting the hours spent working or developing content.
+The earliest fundraising campaigns would work to bring donors to events or direct them to organization’s website or campaign platform to donate.

 Modern fundraising campaigns benefit from a complex network of careers, including social media strategists, digital content creators, and data analysts.
 This expanded professional landscape allows organizations to run highly targeted campaigns that engage a wide range of supporters.
 Social media platforms now serve as a crucial source of individual donors, with campaigns often focusing on smaller, incremental contributions from a large number of people.
 This shift has enabled nonprofits to build and sustain a diverse donor base, driving continuous engagement and support through compelling, well-crafted social media content.